steelwheels/JSTerminal/Documents/UsersManual.md

 ## Programming
 You can implement GUI by [Amber Programming Language](https://github.com/steelwheels/Amber/blob/master/Document/amber-language.md).
-To learn about the language, see the [programming examples](https://github.com/steelwheels/Amber/blob/master/Document/amber-example.md).
 See [Component Library](https://github.com/steelwheels/KiwiCompnents/blob/master/Document/Library.md) to know about supported GUI components.

 Here is the sample script written by Amber Programming Language.